 Thank you for doing your part to prevent the spread of the coronavirus in your community.
 You can still get your will completed and witnessed while practicing social distancing by taking a few extra precautions:

-- If you don’t have a printer at home, ask a family member or your Executor to print your will for you and leave it at your door.
+- If you don’t have a printer at home, ask a family member or your executor to print your will for you and leave it at your door.
 Only do this if you’re comfortable sharing the file with them.
-For a limited time, Willful will print and ship your will to you free of charge.
-Click here to find out more.

 - Avoid crowded spaces and touching surfaces on public transportation, if you can, when traveling to meet with your witnesses.